-Maintenance Terminology Can Cause a lot of Confusion and Discussions
+Maintenance Terminology Can Cause a lot of Confusion

 The vocabulary used to qualify the interventions varies from one company to another and in big companies, even from one plant to another.
 Moreover, every experienced maintenance professional has an opinion regarding the meaning of terms and definitions.
 And although each country has a recognized standard organization, which has issued a dedicated maintenance vocabulary, the reality is that the maintenance world is very far from having a universal agreement concerning the meaning of basic maintenance terms and confusions of terms still occur.

 Many professionals believed that the adoption of CMMS a couple of years ago would motivate maintenance teams to establish clarity.
 But this didn’t happen!
 Two different plants would use the same CMMS, but two different vocabulary lists to designate the performed interventions.
 The same intervention would therefore be described differently from one site to another.
 And on the same site, two technicians would qualify/interpret the same intervention sometimes in different ways.